You’re at midlife – and you’ve got challenges. Now is the ideal time to learn how to find lasting happiness.

 When you find what you really need in your current stage of life, you’ve unlocked an important key to your happiness and continued growth.

 If there’s one thing every developmental theorist agrees on, it is this: Growth happens in identifiable stages.
 Different stages of life require different approaches to personal development and happiness.
-(If you want some heavier reading on the purpose of developmental theory or lifespan psychology, read this).

 What once worked to create satisfaction at an earlier stage of life DOES NOT necessarily apply to stages that follow.
 And this is where most people screw up.
 So, here’s my take on what mid-lifers can focus on to embrace lasting happiness.